Wearable technology: Iris van Herpen

-By form factor

-Wearable technology can exist in multiple different form factors.
-Popular smartwatches include the Samsung Galaxy Watch and the Apple Watch.
-A popular smart ring is the McLear Ring.
-A popular implant is the Dangerous Things NExT RFID + NFC Chip Implant, albeit such is not worn but implanted.
+In 2016 Iris van Herpen was the first designer to incorporate 3D printing technology into the fashion industry.

+Form factors

+Popular form factors include smartwatches, smart rings, breast pumps,and implants.

 Head-worn

-Glasses (including but not only smartglasses) are wearable technology that are head-worn.
+Glasses (including but not only smartglasses) and VR goggles are head-worn.

 Headgear

 Headcaps, for example to measure EEG, are head-worn.
-A study indicates EEG headgear could be used for neuroenhancement, concluding that a "visual flicker paradigm to entrain individuals at their own brain rhythm (i.e. peak alpha frequency)" results in substantially faster perceptual visual learning, maintained the day following training.
-There is research into various forms of neurostimulation, with various approaches including the use of wearable technology.
+A study reported that EEG headgear could be used for neuroenhancement, concluding that a "visual flicker paradigm to entrain individuals at their own brain rhythm (i.e. peak alpha frequency)" allows faster perceptual visual learning, maintained the day following training.
+Neurostimulation can be achieved using wearable technology.

-Another application may be supporting the induction of lucid dreams, albeit "better-controlled validation studies are necessary to prove the effectiveness".
+Another application may be triggering lucid dreams, albeit "better-controlled validation studies are necessary to prove the effectiveness".